Air Cargo Law and Convention (classroom)

 - Identify the legal challenges faced by e-freight and e-air waybill

-- Understand the IATA Cargo Agency Program and CASS
+- Describe the IATA Cargo Agency Program

 - Cargo liability under the international air law conventions